Kyoto Journal Issue 92

 Clara Kiyoko Kumagai attends a concert by the Sakamoto Ryuichi-led Tohoku Youth Orchestra;

-A tale of unrequited love plays out at a Starbucks in Singapore in a fiction piece by Cherene Leong, illustrated by Justine Wong;
+A fiction piece by Cherene Leong in which a tale of unrequited love plays out at a Starbucks in Singapore, illustrated by Justine Wong;

 A translation of Akutagawa Ryunosuke’s The Odd Tale by Richard Medhurst; and Khunying Chamnongsri Hanchanlash‘s Still Touched by Rain; Still Reached by Thunder translated from the Thai by Noh Anothai.